dssg/411-on-311/README.md

 - What do service requests tell us about the different neighborhoods in Chicago?
 - Can we use a neighborhood's characteristics to predict future service requests volumes across the city?

+**Read more about [311 in Chicago](https://github.com/dssg/411-on-311/wiki/problem) in our Wiki**

 ## The Solution: exploratory analysis, k-means clustering, poisson regression
 To answer those big questions, we performed a three-step analysis:

-1. [Exploratory analysis](en.wikipedia.org/wiki/Exploratory_data_analysis) of service request data through visualization of time series and scatterplots
+1. [Exploratory analysis](http://en.wikipedia.org/wiki/Exploratory_data_analysis) of service request data through visualization of time series and scatterplots
-2. Applied [k-means clustering](en.wikipedia.org/wiki/K-means_clustering), an unsupervised machine learning technique, to identify Chicago census tracts with similar service request patterns.
+2. Applied [k-means clustering](http://en.wikipedia.org/wiki/K-means_clustering), an unsupervised machine learning technique, to identify Chicago census tracts with similar service request patterns.
 This part of the analysis revealed clear clusters of census tracts that request 311 service in similar ways.
 These service-request clusters also tend to be geographically next to each other, and overlap with Chicago's race boundaries - a clear sign that Chicago's neighborhoods request services in distinct ways.
 3. Built statistical models to predict 311 requests levels across census tracts.
 We trained a [Generalized Poisson Linear Model](http://en.wikipedia.org/wiki/Poisson_regression) on relevant demographic, economic, and temporal predictors.
 We're not trying to predict all kinds of service requests - the City of Chicago has hundreds - but specifically potholes, graffiti removals, and single streetlight outages.
 These predictive models could eventually be used to make the City's public services more proactive and responsive to street problems.

+**Read more about [exploratory analysis](https://github.com/dssg/411-on-311/wiki/exploratory-analysis), [clustering](https://github.com/dssg/411-on-311/wiki/clustering-analysis), and [statistical models](https://github.com/dssg/411-on-311/wiki/statistical-models) in our Wiki**

 ## The Data: 311 service requests and census data
 We used the main data sources: